dev-frog/blog/others/_posts/2019-12-31-shell-and-reverse-shell.md

   There are list of Shell and Reverse Shell Collected from Internet.
 ---

 # Shell & Reverse Shell

-There are list of Shell and Reverse Shell Collected from Internet.

 ## Find Out What program are Install